devinnarula/Puddle-iOS-Application/index.md

 # Get to class faster by avoiding where it's crowded!

 ![realcrowd3](https://devinnarula.github.io/Puddle-iOS-Application/realcrowd3.png)

+# Use puddle to help you and others at your school!

 ## Development information:
 ### This project was made by Gage Gailbreath, Devin Naurla, Shreya Thammana, and Forrest Zach for the 2020 CUHackIt hackathon.